-Roesch Library has more than 1 million print and electronic books, subscribes to more than 300 databases and provides access to more than 80,000 print and electronic journals.
-Through OhioLINK, a statewide consortium of college and university libraries, students, faculty and staff can access more than 50 million additional items at member institutions, delivered on demand within a few days.
-A Federal Depository Library since 1969, the University also provides access to government records in physical and electronic forms.
+Roesch Library has more than 1.7 million print and electronic books, subscribes to more than 400 databases, and provides access to 100,000 print and electronic journals, as well as 60,000 streaming videos.
+Through OhioLINK—a statewide consortium of college and university libraries—students, faculty, and staff can access approximately 44 million additional items at member institutions, delivered on demand within a few days.
+A Federal Depository Library since 1969, Roesch Library also provides access to government records in physical and electronic forms.

 With limited exception, Roesch Library is open every day, normally until 5 a.m. during regular weeks of the term and 24 hours during exam weeks.
-Research and writing assistance is available in person in the first-floor Knowledge Hub or via email, telephone, text message or online chat.
+Research and writing assistance is available in a variety of forms.

 Computers are available, as well as wall-mounted monitors, cameras, phone chargers, e-readers, and various other types of media equipment.
 Multi-function printers, available with a University login, can print, scan, and copy in grayscale and color.
 Open study areas are available throughout the building with noise levels that vary by floor—noisy, conversational, considerate, and silent.
 Students, faculty, and staff also can use an online reservation system to book study rooms, huddle rooms, and team rooms.
 Wi-Fi is available throughout the building.